kachick/yank-all-versions-of-a-gem-to-release-the-valuable-namespace-for-others/README.md

 Sounds good!
 But...

-`gem yank` command requires the `version` specified.
-I can understand, it should be safe for handling valuable gems.
+The `gem yank` command requires the specified `version`.
+I can understand that, it should be safe to handle valuable gems.
 Reasonable.
 Should not be changed.

-But it makes annoy operations when actually want to release the namespace.
+But it makes operations annoying when you actually want to free the namespace.

 This is a solution.

 ## Tasks before using this

-Confirm the library is not used by other OSS at least hosted on GitHub and/or published on rubygems
+Confirm that the library is not used by other OSS at least hosted on GitHub and/or published on rubygems.

 ```plaintext
 https://github.com/#{your_name}/#{the_library}/network/dependents